FREQUENTLY ASKED QUESTIONS

 Q: Will you need to adjust school boundaries?

 With the passage of the 2022 bond measure and the construction of three new schools, the district needed to adjust school boundaries to balance enrollment districtwide.
 The Board of Education convened a Boundary Committee representative of the community to lead this process.
-The committee has been working since June 2023 to gather feedback, analyze data, and develop a proposal that best balances schools now and in the available five-year forecast; maintains a continuity of experience for students; ensures efficient and effective transportation and district resources; and responds to community feedback.
+The committee worked since June 2023 to gather feedback, analyze data, and develop a proposal that best balances schools now and in the available five-year forecast; maintains a continuity of experience for students; ensures efficient and effective transportation and district resources; and responds to community feedback.
 Learn More

 FACILITY PLANNING